 • narrowing of the aortic valve.

-But if the expansion of the myocardium is not more than 18 mm, then no treatment is prescribed.
+But if the myocardial expansion is no more than 18 mm, then no treatment is prescribed.

 What are the symptoms of this disease?